theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 4. Setup the plugin settings navigating through the left main menu: Digital Challenge > Skroutz/BestPrice XML

 == Changelog ==
+= 1.1.2 =
+*Release Date - 23 May 2025*
+* Feature: Add option to add "One Size" to Skroutz <size> field, if product has no size information.
+* Compatibility: Add compatibility with Perfect Brands for WooCommerce plugin for the manufacturer field.
+* Improvement: Improve settings labels and instructions.

 = 1.1.1 =
 *Release Date - 15 Apr 2025*
 * Improvement: Filter only main query in admin product list.